pnxguide/sys205-heartyfs/README.md

 `heartyfs` is a very simple file system that has common file system structures: superblock, inodes, free bitmap, and data blocks.
 You are tasked to implement all of these structures along with 6 basic file system operations: `mkdir`, `rmdir`, `creat`, `rm`, `read`, and `write`.

 `heartyfs` will be layed out on a linear array of 512-byte blocks.
-The array will be physically put in a 1-MB disk file at `/tmp/heartyfs`.
+The array will be physically put into a 1-MB disk file at `/tmp/heartyfs`.
 Thus, in total, there will be 2048 blocks.

 Please follow the following task list so that you can complete the assessment without being lost.